crispyricepc/mcpkg/README.md

 ### Dependencies

-- **Python 3.9:** If you're on linux or macOS, you should install from your package manager.
+- **Python 3.7 or better:** If you're on linux or macOS, you should install from your package manager.
 If you're on Windows, you can install python from [their site](https://www.python.org/)

 ### Installing the cross-platform way